Robotic Surgery for Endometriosis

 An earlier study that compared the perioperative outcomes in both techniques for advanced-stage endometriosis also showed similar results.

-There are currently no studies comparing conventional and robotic surgery with regards to fertility rates following surgery.
+There are currently no studies comparing conventional and robotic surgery with regard to fertility rates following surgery.

 What are the drawbacks of robotic surgery for endometriosis?